daviddiener/daviddiener_hugo/content/posts/aoc2023/day_01.md

 - Setting up up a dictionary spelled_to_int_dict that pairs spelled-out numbers with their respective representations as digits.
 To cover edge cases, where the spelled out numbers overlap (e.g. eighthree), I include the first and last character of the digit in the replacement value.
 This was something I overlooked on my first attempt to solve this puzzle.
 - Then we proceed similar, as in part one.

-- The final answer obtained for Part Two of the puzzle is **54980**.
+The final answer obtained for part two of the puzzle is *54980*.

 ```rust
 pub fn star_two() -> Result<(), std::io::Error> {